 This can be daunting for those with little experience presenting or selling.
 It’s a good idea to rehearse and think of any possible questions or shortcomings that might be brought up.
 It also pays to be ready with evidence that can back up how you will overcome specific business finance issues.
 One way to do this is to prove your ROI or showcase your business growth in easy-to-read graphs and charts.

 Fortunately, getting a small business loan from Prospa doesn’t require a pitch.
 Once you explain the intended use of funds, Prospa will see if you meet its lending criteria by determining if your business has the cash flow to support repayments.

 4. Know your security

-Traditional lenders usually require the borrower to offer an asset as security against the loan.
-In most cases this is a property asset, or other valuable assets like vehicles or equipment.
-Before offering up your home as security for a small business loan, carefully consider the consequences should you default.
-And always consult with those who will be most affected, like your family or business partner.
+Before locking your home in as upfront security for a small business loan, you should always consult with those who will be most affected, like your family or business partner.

 And if you aren’t comfortable locking your house in as upfront security under a business loan contract, then there are trusted online lenders that offer small business loans that don’t require upfront security to access the funds.
 This option may be more appropriate for you.

 See where the potential opportunities and challenges lie for your business – download our Cash Flow tool to get started.

 Find out how small business owners are balancing the tricky task of chasing payments for EOFY with maintaining relationships when times are tough.View more